chrisputnam9/chrome-google-keep-full-screen/README.md

 -   🆕 Options page to customize behavior (width, padding, background)
 -   🆕 Customizable keyboard shortcut (Ctrl+Shift+F or Cmd+Shift+F by default) to toggle full screen on and off
 -   🆕 Other minor bug fixes & enhancements

+## Edge and Firefox Versions
+-   Edge is on version 1.2.1 (1.3.1 is pending review as of 3/25/2024)
+-   Firefox is on 1.2.3 (a development limitation prevents us from easily updating for now)
+-   You can view the [information for the older 1.2 version here](https://github.com/chrisputnam9/chrome-google-keep-full-screen/blob/version-1.2.3/README.md)

 ## Warnings & Important Notes